psftw/pygsheets/docs/source/authorizing.rst

 Custom Credentials Objects
 --------------------------
-If you have another method of authenicating you can easily create a custom credentials object.
+If you have another method of authenticating you can easily create a custom credentials object.

 ::